twajr/cka-prep-labs/labs/README.md

 [Dynamic Kubelet Configuration](https://kubernetes.io/docs/tasks/administer-cluster/reconfigure-kubelet/)

 ### Extended Node Resources
 You can add user-defined 'resources' to your K8s nodes with the HTTP PATCH request.
-This is really pretty neat and shows out extendable K8s is.
+This is really pretty neat and shows how extendable K8s is.
+This is then used in pod creation. (see pod section)
 [Extended Node Resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/)

 ### [Static Pods](https://kubernetes.io/docs/tasks/administer-cluster/static-pod/)